SilentVampR/stickyBlock/README.md

 ```
 const sticky = new StickyToParent({
-  element: ".sticky", /* Use element class, id or tag (if it unic) */
+  classSelector: ".sticky", /* Use unic element class */
   offset:0 /* Optional.
 Default is Zero.
 Adds offset to top and bottom while block not reachs top or bottom */
+  additionalClass: true /* Optional.
+If you want to add some class when block is sticky to make some changes etc. Additional class looks like classSelector_active */
 });

 sticky.stickTheBlock(); /* Optional.
-First init - check positioning and move block if needed */
+First init - check positioning and move block if page scrolled already */

 document.addEventListener("scroll", () => {
   sticky.stickTheBlock();